 Corporations and small businesses have long sought better approaches to material processing.
 One of the main topics of debate is that of batch processing vs. continuous flow.

-This processing involves moving one work unit at a time between each step of the process with no breaks in time, sequence, substance, or extent.
+The continuous flow process involves moving one work unit at a time between each step of the process — with no breaks in time, sequence, substance, or extent.
 For most applications, continuous flow saves time, energy, and costs and when implemented correctly, it can: